jkrogager/VoigtFit/docs/documentation.rst

   *air* : if present, the wavelengths in the spectrum will be converted from air to vacuum.

+  *nsub=1* : use this keyword to set the subsampling factor of the kernel given in the LSF file.
+  The default value is 1, i.e., assuming that the sampling of the kernel matches the sampling of the data.
+  If no LSF file is given as *res* then the keyword will be ignored.

 .. topic:: Example

   ``data  'J2350-0052_uvb.tab'  40.  air``